VOLUME 4 AIRCRAFT EQUIPMENT AND OPERATIONAL AUTHORIZATIONS

 CHAPTER 17 ENHANCED FLIGHT VISION SYSTEM (EFVS) OPERATIONS

 4-1689 REPORTING SYSTEM(S).
-The following tracking codes are used to document inspector activities
+The following tracking codes are used to document inspector activities during the evaluation of

 A. Program Tracking and Reporting Subsystem (PTRS).
-Use PTRS activity codes for EFVS activities: 1439, 3440, and 5440.
+For EFVS activities, use PTRS activity codes 1439, 3440, and 5440.

 B. Safety Assurance System (SAS).
 For Title 14 of the Code of Federal Regulations (14 CFR)